BawdyAnarchist/quBSD/Future_Development.md

 	- cp -a qb_ssh script to /usr/home/ftpd
 	- chmod 755 /zusr/0control/usr/home/ftpd/*

-rootjails need copy of 0control pubkey
+# rootjails need copy of 0control pubkey
+# SSHD in all rootjails